Poh Ling Yeow: Cook and food television

-Jamface by Poh

 Yeow opened a gourmet food stall, Jamface by Poh, at the Adelaide Showground Farmers' Market.
 In 2016 Yeow opened a cafe at Adelaide Central Market, also named Jamface by Poh.
 It closed on 15 October 2019.

+In 2019, Yeow returned to MasterChef Australia as a mentor, sharing the position with season eight runner-up Matt Sinclair and season seven winner Billie McKay.
+In 2020, Yeow returned to MasterChef Australia as a contestant in Back to Win and placed 6th.

+In August 2023, it was announced that she would be teaming up with fellow MasterChef contestant Adam Liaw, to host a brand new cooking show on SBS titled Adam & Poh's Great Australian Bites.
+The show features the hosting duo travelling around Australia to different cities and coastlines and cooking with the locals.

+In October 2023, Network 10 announced that Yeow would be joining the forthcoming sixteenth season of MasterChef Australia as a permanent host and judge, alongside fellow new judges Sofia Levin and Jean-Christophe Novelli, as well as returning judge Andy Allen.
+It came after the sudden death of former judge Jock Zonfrillo and the departure of Melissa Leong.

 Film and television appearances

 Yeow has appeared in four films: Human Touch (2004), Peaches (2004), Hey, Hey, It's Esther Blueburger (2008) and the Tropfest short film Jackie's Spring Palace (2009).
 She is also credited as production designer on Jackie's Spring Palace.

 Aside from her cooking programs, Yeow had substantial roles in Room 101, Can of Worms, Reality Check.
 She appeared in the 2013 ABC comedy series It's a Date, along with Dave Lawson.

 Yeow said "I've always just followed what I've enjoyed doing ... in all areas of creativity."

 From 2021, Yeow appeared as one of the hosts of the Australian version of Snackmasters.

-From 3 January 2022, Yeow appeared in the eighth season of I'm a Celebrity...Get Me Out of Here!.

-In November 2022, Yeow appeared as a celebrity contestant on the 2022 Lego Masters Australia Christmas special.
+In 2022, she appeared in the eighth season of I'm a Celebrity...Get Me Out of Here! and, later that year, as a celebrity contestant on the Lego Masters Australia Christmas special.

+In 2023, Yeow made a cameo appearance in the sixth episode of Thank God You're Here, through a guest performance as a television cooking show judge.